smcty/bobbin/README.md

 It allows invoking the Go() method even when all the previously tracked goroutines return.

-This allows users to use Bobbin as a true WaitGroup replacment for tracking and waiting for all the child goroutines.
+This allows users to use Bobbin as a true WaitGroup + Context combination for tracking and waiting for all the child goroutines.

 Example Usage: